Skip to Content

 Use cases:

-• Inbox filtering (Auto-inbox)
+• Inbox filtering and labeling (Auto-label)

 • Real-time notifications